SR110/CMS-Practical-8/README.md

 If I pay attention in class, watch the YouTube videos that the professor shows in class, and discuss my learnings with my peers, I can guarantee a good grade in the subject (Distinction and above).

 ### Perform a test:
+At the start of the module, I was only using the "Lecture" part of the Learning Pyramid method.
-Since the start of this module, I had paid full attention in class, meticulously noted down the YouTube video links and also discussed what I learnt with my peers so that I can better understand the softwares the professor taught about in greater detail.
-But, let's check whether this helps in getting a good grade for assessments.
+But, from Week 3 or so, I started paying full attention in class, meticulously noting down the YouTube video links and also discussing what I learnt with my peers.
+This enabled me to better understand the softwares the professor taught about in greater detail which in turn helped in me getting good grades for the Practicals and Other Assessments.

 ## Analyze the results and draw a conclusion
 ### Analysis of Results:
+The results were high marks in the CMS Assessments because I had made use of 3 different levels out of the 7 levels of the Learning Pyramid.

 ### Conclusion:

-Lecture
-Audio-visual
-Discussion

-used these aspects of the seven-pronged approach.
-Seven pronged??

-At the same time, the noting down of the videos gave me the liberty to rewind, hence understanding better and thus, showing better work for the assessment requirements of the subject.

-## Analyze the results and draw a conclusion
-## Share the conclusion or decide what question to ask next: Document the results of your experiment
+What I can conclude from this scientific research is that by using the following 3 methods of the Learning Pyramid together, one can learn concepts effectively.
+Lecture is important to get an overview of the topic, Audio-visual is essential to obtain a deeper understanding or retention because of the use of images, slideshows, flipcharts etc. and lastly Discussion enables us to critically think about the topic and understand each others' opinions.